mrproblemsolver/Project-Euler-solutions/README.md

-# Project-Euler-solutions
+# Project Euler Solutions
-Runnable code for solving Project Euler problems in Java, Python, Mathematica, Haskell.
+Runnable code for solving Project Euler problems in C++ and C.

 But alpha version generating challenge :-)